ROCm/rocm-blogs/blogs/software-tools-optimization/register-pressure/README.md

 When we use the word *optimize* we should always clarify the objective of the optimization process.
 In fact, regular CPUs and accelerators, such as GPUs, because of their very nature, have different ways of executing programs and achieving high performance.
-On one hand, traditional CPUs are latency-oriented and are designed to execute as many instructions from a single serial thread as possible.
+On one hand, traditional CPUs are latency-oriented and are designed to run as many instructions from a single serial thread as possible.
 On the other hand, GPUs are throughput-oriented and are designed to take advantage of parallelism between independent threads as much as possible.